MimeThaClown/Heist-of-Cinders/NPCS/Arannis Silverthorn.md

 Status: Noble son of House Silverthorn
 Profession: knight of the Tribunal (Former), presumed dead or missing
 # Description
-Handsome knight and highly charismatic
+Born into a noble family and looked like

 # Notable Facts